Customize rulesets

 languages:

-The following example enables SAST and uses a shared ruleset customization file.
-The file is:
+The following example enables SAST and uses a shared ruleset customization file:

-- Downloaded from a private project that requires authentication, by using a Group Access Token securely stored within a CI variable.
+- The file is downloaded from a private project that requires authentication.
+This example uses a group access token securely stored in a CI/CD variable.

-- Checked out at a specific Git commit SHA instead of the default branch.
+- The file is checked out at a specific Git commit SHA instead of the default branch.

 include: